Club constitution

 1. The management of the Club shall be the responsibility of the Club Committee.

-• (i) The Club Committee shall consist of the following positions: Chairman, Secretary, Treasurer plus any other positions as required to run the Club.
+2. (a) The Club Committee shall consist of the following positions: Chairman, Secretary, Treasurer plus any other positions as required to run the Club.

-• (ii) No Club Member(s) or any agent appointed by them shall be granted any intellectual property rights to any tangible or intangible assets of the Club such as expressible forms of ideas, information or work done for and on behalf of the Club.
+• (b) No Club Member(s) or any agent appointed by them shall be granted any intellectual property rights to any tangible or intangible assets of the Club such as expressible forms of ideas, information or work done for and on behalf of the Club.

-• (iii) When instructed to do so by the Committee, the Registrant of the Club’s domain names shall immediately transfer and register all required information to the newly elected Registrant (i.e. Club’s Webmaster) – this transfer and registration to include the name of the newly appointed Registrant and their payment details, including full disclosure of all log in details and passwords so that full access can be gained by the newly elected Registrant.
+• (c) When instructed to do so by the Committee, the Registrant of the Club’s domain names shall immediately transfer and register all required information to the newly elected Registrant (i.e. Club’s Webmaster) – this transfer and registration to include the name of the newly appointed Registrant and their payment details, including full disclosure of all log in details and passwords so that full access can be gained by the newly elected Registrant.

-• (iv) When instructed to do so by the Committee, a Club Bank Account Signatory and/or Club Bank Account Debit Card holder shall immediately complete, sign and submit all required Bank documentation removing him/her as a Signatory and/or Club Bank Debit Card holder from all the Club Bank Accounts.
+• (d) When instructed to do so by the Committee, a Club Bank Account Signatory and/or Club Bank Account Debit Card holder shall immediately complete, sign and submit all required Bank documentation removing him/her as a Signatory and/or Club Bank Debit Card holder from all the Club Bank Accounts.

 Finance and Property